Arun-kumar-95/vjs-mealapp/README.md

 ## Authors

 - Arun kumar: https://github.com/Arun-kumar-95
-- It was an awesome exprerience :)
+- It was an awesome exprerience :) building this web app